dwrdvncntcvs/dormitory-reservation-api/README.md

 8. sequelize
 9. sequelize-cli

-** This application uses postgresql database.
+** This application uses postgresql database to store data.

-** I recommend that you download postgresql from https://www.postgresql.org/download/windows.
+** I recommend you download postgresql from https://www.postgresql.org/download/windows.

+** (OPTIONAL) I also recommend that you download dbeaver from https://dbeaver.io/download.

+** (OPTIONAL) It is a tool that we can use to visualize and interact with our postgres database or other databases.

 ** After installing your postgresql in your local machine, run this commands: